unskript/Awesome-CloudOps-Automation/.github/Anatomy-of-Runbook.md

 ## unSkript Runbook

-`unSkript Runbooks` is a collection of atomic `Routines` called unSkript `Actions`.
-Think of it like a build blocks (like Legos) with which you can construct any model you wish.
-These `Actions` are nothing but modular python `functions` that accomplish a well defined task.
-Using these `Actions` you can construct a unSkript Runbook to accomplish a given task.
-In that sense `unSkript Runbooks` is a collection of such `Actions` and/or Information `Text` that accomplish a pre-defined task.
+unSkript Runbooks is a collection of atomic Routines called unSkript Actions.
+Think of it like a building blocks (like Legos) with which you can construct any model you wish.
+These Actions are nothing but modular python functions that accomplish a well defined task.
+Using these Actions you can construct a unSkript Runbook to accomplish a given task.
+In that sense unSkript Runbooks is a collection of such Actions and/or Information Text that accomplish a pre-defined task.

 <image src="https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/images/anatomy.png">
 <br>